matthewdowney/TogglPy/README.md

 Reporting on specific clients (with --clientids parameter)
 Make distinction between billed & unbilled time and allow reporting on either (using tags achieves this).

+## How to get client IDs for use with --clientids parameter:
+Use the --getclientids parameter, e.g. ```python run.py --getclientids```
+This will print all client names and IDs.

 #Features
 * Make requests against any (Toggl) API endpoint with request data as a dictionary